wavila/mp3inCar/README.md

 In the plain text you've to insert the label (e.g., artists name and title) above their link.
 I used to save even this info directly from output to youtube-dl, but YouTube uploaders do not follow any pattern to name it.

 ```
-# for example, do it in plain text:
+# for example, do some like this in plain text:

 Patti Smith - Whirl Away
 https://www.youtube.com/watch?v=EgjLTg4DaYw